List of Winx Club characters: Earth

-Tir Nan Og
+Tir Na Nog

-Tir Nan Og is the realm of the Earth fairies, located in the magic dimension.
-When the Wizards of the Black Circle captured the Earth fairies, they imprisoned them in their own kingdom of Tir Nan Og, where the terrestrial fairies remained until Roxy and the Winx freed them in season 4.
-Loosely based on Tír na nÓg from Irish folklore.
+Tir Na Nog is the realm of the Earth fairies, located in the magic dimension.
+When the Wizards of the Black Circle captured the Earth fairies, they imprisoned them in their own kingdom of Tir Na Nog, where the terrestrial fairies remained until Roxy and the Winx freed them in season 4.
+It's loosely based on Tír na nÓg from Irish folklore.